What exactly is a home inspection?

 Typically, two and a half hours, plus or minus 30 minutes.
 Older and larger homes take longer.
 Newer inspectors take longer than experienced inspectors.

 The report writing process is typically about the same length of time as the inspection.
 Reports are often sent to clients the same day as the inspection.
 Home inspectors are unique in their ability to produce high-quality, technical yet readable reports in a very short time frame.
 Sophisticated report writing software facilitates this process.
 Our Horizon Inspection Software helps you write outstanding reports quickly and easily.
-Our students enjoy Free use of Horizon Report Writing System for six months.
+Our students enjoy free use of Horizon Report Writing Software while studying.
+We believe report writing is a critical skill for professional inspectors.

 Who attends the inspection?

 We suggest that inspectors encourage the client to attend the inspection or at least the last part of it.
 Some inspectors suggest clients attend only the last 30 minutes, so they can inspect alone and then tour the home with the client.
 Others feel that misses an opportunity to build a relationship with the client.
-It’s an individual business decision for the inspector.
-We at Carson Dunlop fall into the second group.
+It’s a business decision for the inspector.

-Clients sometimes bring the whole family.
-Real estate salespeople often attend too.
-When inspecting a home for a buyer, the seller sometimes attends.
+Clients sometimes bring the whole family and real estate salespeople often attend too.

 What kind of report is provided and when?